 Yes, Australia's National Hydrogen Strategy was published on 22 November 2019.
-The State of Hydrogen 2022, the National Hydrogen Strategy 2023 Review and the National Hydrogen Infrastructure Assessment 2023 provide an update of the Australian Government's progress on the National Hydrogen Strategy so far.
+The State of Hydrogen 2022 Report and the National Hydrogen Strategy 2023 Review provide an update of the Australian Government's progress on the National Hydrogen Strategy so far.

-Each Australian State and Territory, except for the ACT, have also released their own hydrogen strategies and policies, including the:
+Each Australian state and territory, except for ACT, have also released their own hydrogen strategies:

-- Queensland Hydrogen Industry Strategy 2019-2024, published on 30 May 2019, Queensland Energy and Jobs Plan update published in November 2023 and Queensland Hydrogen Investor Toolkit published in April 2024; - Western Australian Renewable Hydrogen Strategy (2021 Update) published in January 2021, Mission Update published in December 2022; Renewable Hydrogen Roadmap published on 17 November 2020 and Western Australia Renewable Hydrogen Investment Prospectus published in November 2023; - South Australia's Hydrogen Action Plan and Hydrogen Export Prospectus, published in September 2019 and October 2020, respectively; - Northern Territory Renewable Hydrogen Strategy, published in July 2020 and NT Renewable Hydrogen Master Plan published in October 2021; - Victorian Renewable Hydrogen Industry Development Plan, published on 25 February 2021 and Gas Substitution Roadmap update published in November 2023; - Tasmanian Renewable Hydrogen Action Plan, published in March 2020 and Tasmanian Renewable Hydrogen Action Plan Status Report, published in February 2021; - New South Wales Hydrogen Strategy, published in October 2021 and New South Wales Hydrogen Investment Prospectus published in March 2022; and - ACT 2020-2025 Sustainable Energy Policy Discussion Paper (which is not a specific hydrogen strategy but discusses the consumption of hydrogen as part of the Territory's general renewable energy strategy and the development of a natural gas transition plan) published in 2019 and ACT Zero Emissions Vehicles Strategy 2022-30, published in 2022.
+- Queensland Hydrogen Industry Strategy 2019-2024, published on 30 May 2019; - Western Australian Renewable Hydrogen Strategy and Roadmap, published on 17 November 2020 - · South Australia's Hydrogen Action Plan, published in September 2019; - State of Hydrogen 2022 Report provides a summary of the current state and territory hydrogen strategies. - Northern Territory Renewable Hydrogen Strategy, published in October 2021; - · Victorian Renewable Hydrogen Industry Development Plan, published on 25 February 2021; - · Tasmanian Renewable Hydrogen Action Plan, published in March 2022; and - New South Wales Hydrogen Strategy, published in October 2022. - ACT Transition to Zero Emissions Vehicles Action Plan 2018-21, published on 12 April 2018.